webforj/webforj-documentation/docs/components/button.md

 <br />

-Disabling a button can be done at any time in the code by using the <JavadocLink type="engine" location="org/dwcj/component/HasEnable" code='true'>setEnabled(boolean enabled)</JavadocLink> function.
-For added convenience, a button can also be disabled when clicked using the built-in <JavadocLink type="engine" location="org/dwcj/component/button/Button" code='true' suffix='#setDisableOnClick(java.lang.Boolean)'>setDisabledOnClick(boolean enabled)</JavadocLink> function.
+Disabling a button can be done at any time in the code by using the <JavadocLink type="foundation" location="com/webforj/component/HasEnable" code='true'>setEnabled(boolean enabled)</JavadocLink> function.
+For added convenience, a button can also be disabled when clicked using the built-in <JavadocLink type="foundation" location="com/webforj/component/button/Button" code='true' suffix='#setDisableOnClick(java.lang.Boolean)'>setDisabledOnClick(boolean enabled)</JavadocLink> function.

 In some applications, clicking a button triggers a long-running action.
 In most cases, the application might want to ensure that only a single click is processed.
 This can be an issue in high-latency environments when the user clicks the button multiple times before the application has had a chance to start processing the resulting action.